-Guidance is necessarily speculative in nature, and it can be expected that some or all of the assumptions of the guidance furnished by us will not materialize or will vary significantly from actual results.
+Guidance is necessarily speculative in nature, and it can be expected that some or all of the assumptions of the guidance furnished by us will not materialize or will vary significantly from actual results, particularly any guidance relating to the results of operations of acquired businesses or companies, as our management will, necessarily, be less familiar with their business and operations.
 Accordingly, our guidance is only an estimate of what management believes is realizable as of the date of release.
 Actual results will vary from the guidance and the variations may be material.
 Investors should also recognize that the reliability of any forecasted financial data diminishes the farther in the future that the data is forecast.
 In light of the foregoing, investors are urged to put the guidance in context and not to place undue reliance on it.